 A basic element of the differences between the integrations using the Noah and OSU LSMs is the model climatology based on the ensemble average.
 In this section we present several climatologies.
-Significance tests have been performed on all the differences shown and it was found that, except in cases of very small differences, the results shown are significant at the 99% level based on a t-test.
-For example, all differences greater than 0.1° are significant for two-meter temperature.
+Significance tests have been performed on all the differences shown and it was found that, except in cases of very small differences, the results shown are significant at the 99% level based on a t test.
+For example, all differences greater than 0.1° are significant for 2-m temperature.
 The statistical significance of the differences is not surprising given the reasonably large sample size of this study.

-It is evident from the difference in two-meter temperature climatology (the first column of Figure 2) that Noah often produces a significantly warmer climatology than OSU, especially in the northern latitudes.
+It is evident from the difference in 2-m temperature climatology (the first column of Fig. 2) that Noah often produces a significantly warmer climatology than OSU in the northern latitudes.
 The difference in temperature occurs through much of Asia, Europe, and North America for all four seasons.
 Presumably, in the cold seasons, this difference is due in part to the changes in handling of ice and snow, while in the warm seasons it could be related to the canopy resistance, as discussed in Mitchell (2004a).
-There are also a few areas where Noah is colder than OSU, primarily Alaska in MAM, the Himalayas in DJF and MAM, and Africa year round.
+There are also a few areas where Noah is colder than OSU, primarily Alaska in March-May (MAM), the Himalayas in December-February (DJF) and MAM, and year-round in Africa.